shihhsinwang0214/persnoal_website/notes/en/write-intro.md

 This paragraph only describes phenomena + vague improvement, without any verifiable claims.

-Now look at the version below:
+Now look at the version below (there is an even more optimized version at the bottom):

 > Reliable predictive performance in molecular modeling is essential for accelerating materials design and drug discovery, where experimental evaluation is costly and time-consuming.
 While Graph Neural Networks have become a pivotal tool for modeling molecular structures, existing approaches still struggle to capture geometric symmetry and maintain principled distinguishability, which limits their performance.
 For example, as illustrated in Fig. 1, current methods fail to distinguish between certain pairs of distinct 3D configurations of molecules.
 >